 I am political sociologist working on mobilized religion in Muslim majority countries.
-Having grown up in Zevenaar, the Netherlands, I completed my bachelors in Nijmegen (2006), masters in Amsterdam (2008) and Phd at the European University Institute in Florence, Italy (2013).
-I subsequently held a three-year postdoc at the Department of Comparative Politics of the University of Bergen, Norway (2014-2017).
-During these years, I also learned Arabic in Damascus, Cairo and Tunis and was a visiting researcher at Princeton University in New Jersey, USA.
-From October 2013 until August 2014 I resided in Istanbul to learn Turkish.
+Having grown up in Zevenaar, the Netherlands, I completed my bachelors in Nijmegen (2006), masters in Amsterdam (2008), Phd at the European University Institute in Florence, Italy (2013) and held a three-year postdoc at the Department of Comparative Politics of the University of Bergen, Norway (2014-2017).
+During these years I also learned Arabic in Damascus, Cairo and Tunis, was a visiting researcher at Princeton University and lived in Istanbul to learn Turkish.
 I currently hold a three year lecturer position at the department of sociology at the University of Cambridge.

 For all those wondering: “Teije” is pronounced as “tire” without the last “r” sound.
 And my first name is Teije Hidde, my surname is Donker.
 I am Dutch, the first name is Frysian.

 In my research, I am interested in how mobilized religion and state-society relations intersect in the greater Middle East.
 In my latest work I explore this topic by applying concepts from social movement studies to analyze interactions between formal political parties and Islamist movements, specifically concerning mobilization vis-à-vis public institutions in Syria and Tunisia.
 Currently I am broadening my geographic focus to include Turkey.